Alaska Marine Highway: Southeast Alaska

-Day boat service was also provided on the North Lynn Canal route during the peak summer season by MV Malaspina.
+In the past, day boat service was also provided on the North Lynn Canal route during the peak summer season by MV Malaspina.
 This route provides round-trip service between Juneau, Haines and Skagway.
 The day boat routes connect the smaller communities of Southeast Alaska with each other and with the Southeast Alaska mainline communities (Ketchikan, Petersburg, Wrangell, Sitka, Juneau, Haines and Skagway) that serve as regional centers for commerce, government health services, and/or connections to other transportation systems.
 The day boat routes primarily serve local residents, and include Angoon, Hoonah, Kake, Metlakatla, Pelican, and Tenakee.